-In case of thicker material, laser cutting should not be used.
+In the case of thicker material, laser cutting should not be used.
 Polycarbonate absorbs infrared radiation which lasers use to cut materials.
 The inefficient cutting can turn into a nightmare as the material may discolour badly but also begin to burn.

 Usually, the laser beam is hot enough to make the material vaporise.
 Not with ABS, though.
 It tends to melt, leaving a messy working table and a cut with a quality that does not really satisfy anybody.

 You can read the last paragraph as HDPE reacts to lasers in a similar way to ABS.